Siege of Tottori: Siege

 The siege began when Hideyoshi opted to cut off the castle's supplies and starve the garrison out.
 To this end, Hideyoshi drove the local villagers within the walls of the castle and all the approaches to Tottori were covered by erecting towers every 500 meters around the perimeter.
 Hideyoshi even went as far as purchasing all the available rice in Inaba province at several times the market price to aid in the process of breaking the resolve of the garrison.

 Though the defenders held out for some time, their food stores began to run low and they were reduced to consuming all of the horses they had on hand.
 When these were gone, the defenders resorted to eating grass and rumored to be on the verge of cannibalism.
 Any emaciated defenders who attempted to flee the castle were picked off by arquebusiers.

 After enduring 200 days, the siege ended when the lord of the castle, Kikkawa Tsuneie, surrendered and agreed to commit suicide.
-In spite of the garrison surviving the siege, many perished from overeating when they gorged on the food provided to them when released into Hideyoshi's care.
+In spite of the garrison surviving the siege, many perished from refeeding syndrome when they gorged on the food provided to them when released into Hideyoshi's care.